sadekbaroudi/KLOR/PCB/README.md

 # KLOR PCB FILES

+## Sadek KS-27 mod

+**Please note: This is a modded version of the KLOR using soldered KS-27 switches instead of MX hotswap.
+I also removed the trackball support in the process to simplify routing**

+Everything below is the original README for the KLOR.

 ## MANUFACTURING
 If you want to get the PCB made you need to download the [ZIP](/PCB/klor1_3/KLOR_1-3_gerbers.zip/) and upload it to the website of the manufacture ([JLCPCB](https://jlcpcb.com/) for example).